Hari-P-22121/braVL-analysis/README.md

 NOTE: This repository does not provided the dataset, including the seen/unseen data.
 Please visit the original repo for the data.

-Visit Collab to view the code and it's output on Google Collab
+Visit "collab" on this repository to view the code and it's output on Google Collab.

-Read the documentation.py to see the basic mathematic theorums behind the research
+Read documentation.py to see the basic analysis behind this project.

 ---